Delocalization of topological surface states by diagonal disorder in nodal loop semimetals: Results

 which can be compared to the exact value, $p$.
 In Tab.~\ref{ptable} we collect a few examples of $p$ and $\tilde{p}$.
 An analogous comparison between $p$ and $\tilde{p}$ as functions of system size $L^{3}$ is shown in Fig.~\ref{number_states_fig}.
 The integral in Eq.~\eqref{tildep} nearly captures the exact number of edge states, though a finite difference persists even for the larger sizes.

 As stated before, the difference $p-\tilde{p}$ is due to hybridization between edge states on opposite sides of the sample when $\bm{k}_{\parallel}$ lies close to the nodal line in Eq.$\,$(\ref{nodalline}).
 The energy splitting displaces some states to outside of the energy window $E_{w}$.
 We expect that the hybridization effect is reduced when the system's size along $z$ is increased, allowing more states to get captured by Eq.(\ref{tildep}, but the effect is relatively small, as Tab.~\ref{ptable} shows.
+Because the localization length diverges near the nodal line, the difference $p-\tilde{p}$ remains proportional to the nodal line perimeter, so it is expected to scale with $L$.